bbauska/UofM-AdvStyling/readme.md

 When you scroll down, you can see that after I have hello world, I have the template code that includes a link to some bootstrap code.
 Even though you may not be using java script.
 Even though you may not know how java script works for some of you.
-It\'s important to know that bootstrap may be using the JavaScript in order to get things to work a certain way.
+It&apos;s important to know that bootstrap may be using the JavaScript in order to get things to work a certain way.

 This down here is a number one problem for getting to link to the JavaScript.
 So, when you use, start writing your own code I highly recommend that you use my template to get started every single time.
-It\'s also important to remember that you can customize those bootstrap defaults.
+It&apos;s also important to remember that you can customize those bootstrap defaults.
 I talk about that a lot right now.
-I don\'t think you\'re going to do it.
-I don\'t think you should do it, but it\'s something that I want you to know is possible once you really get the hang of what\'s going on.
+I don&apos;t think you&apos;re going to do it.
+I don&apos;t think you should do it, but it&apos;s something that I want you to know is possible once you really get the hang of what&apos;s going on.

 ### Bootstrap HTML Template